-New Distinguished Faculty will be announced/recognized at the Annual Meeting Opening General Session in Vancouver on Monday, October 16, 2017
+New Distinguished Faculty will be announced/recognized at the 2018 SRA International Annual Meeting in Orlando, FL!

 To nominate someone for this honor: